majguo/weblogic-on-azure-1/dr-filesystem/README.md

 1. In the portal, go to 'All resources'.
 Enter `<your prefix>`-demo-traffic-manager into the filter box and press Enter.
 1. You should see one Azure Manager profile named `<your prefix>`-demo.
 Click it to open.
 1. Under "Monitoring", open "Alerts" page.
-   1. Click "Create an alert rule".
+   1. Click "Create alert rule".
    1. Select "Endpoint Status by Endpoint" from signals listed.
    1. Under "Split "by dimensions", select "Endpoint name" for "Dimension name", "=" for "Operator", and "gw-eastus" for "Dimension values".
    1. Under "Alert logic", select "Less than" for "Operator", "Minimum" for "Aggregation type", and set `0.5` for "Threshold value".
 Select "1 minute" for "Aggregation granularity (Period)".